facebook/react/docs/_posts/2017-07-26-error-handling-in-react-16.md

 Note that **error boundaries only catch errors in the components below them in the tree**.
 An error boundary can’t catch an error within itself.
 If an error boundary fails trying to render the error message, the error will propagate to the closest error boundary above it.
 This, too, is similar to how `catch {}` block works in JavaScript.

+You can get filenames and line numbers in the stack trace by adding https://www.npmjs.com/package/babel-plugin-transform-react-jsx-source, please note this is intended for dev environments.

 ## Live Demo

 Check out [this example of declaring and using an error boundary](https://codepen.io/gaearon/pen/wqvxGa?editors=0010) with [React 16 beta](https://github.com/facebook/react/issues/10294).